Ma-Pe-Ma/Shutter-Controller/ReadMe.md

    --   |   Solution 1   |  Solution 2
 :-------------------------:|:-------------------------:|:-------------------------:
 Description | The outputs are controlled with a PNP transistor.
 In this case the ESP signal logic is needed to be inverted programatically to get the supposed signal at the output.  | The outputs are simply pulled up with a pull-up transistor.
-The ESP signal logic is inverted here too as well as the output signals which means the relay has to be used invertedly.
+The ESP signal logic is inverted here too as well as the output signals which means the relay has to be used invertedly. &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Circuit | <img src="./Images/Hardware/Circuit-1.png" alt="drawing"/>  |  <img src="./Images/Hardware/Circuit-2.png" alt="drawing"/>
 PCB | <img src="./Images/Hardware/PCB-1.png" alt="drawing"/>  |  <img src="./Images/Hardware/PCB-2.png" alt="drawing"/>
 PCB-photo | <img src="./Images/Hardware/PCB-1-photo.png" alt="drawing"/>  |  <img src="./Images/Hardware/PCB-2-photo.png" alt="drawing"/>